NeuralSight/NeuralSight-Company-Charter/README.md

 This project adheres to a Code of Conduct based on Python.
 As a community member you have to read and agree with it.

 For more information please contact us and/or visit the original [Python Code of Conduct homepage](https://www.python.org/psf/conduct/).

+## License
+The code in this repository is licensed under the GPL 3.0 license.
+This license allows for free use, distribution, and modification of the code, with the requirement that any derivative works must also be released under the GPL 3.0 license.
+You can find the full text of the GPL 3.0 license at the following link: https://www.gnu.org/licenses/gpl-3.0.en.html and a summary of the license can be found here: https://www.gnu.org/licenses/quick-guide-gplv3.html.

+Please note that while this code is open-sourced, any medical data used in this code should be used only with permission and under strict compliance with patient privacy laws and regulations.

+## Additional Information
+Please reach out to us at info@neurallabs.africa